see-world/judy.li/_governance/why-engineering-projects-lose-control.md

 ---

-## Conclusion

-Let's return to the original question:

-**Why do engineering projects lose control?**

-The answer is often not:

-- Lack of technical expertise
-- Lack of effort
-- Lack of resources

-The answer is:

-> Loss of information control.

-When incorrect information enters an otherwise effective execution process, even highly capable teams can make costly mistakes.

-Engineering success is not determined solely by engineering capability.

-It is also determined by information governance capability.

-That is where Document Control, Configuration Management, and Engineering Information Governance create their greatest value.
+# Key Takeaway

+Most engineering organizations focus on improving execution.

+The most mature organizations improve information quality first.

+Because:

+> Engineering scales through information.

+As projects become larger, faster, and more interconnected, engineering excellence alone is no longer enough.

+The larger the project becomes, the more likely information becomes the limiting factor.

+When information loses control, projects follow.

+That is why Information Governance is becoming a core engineering capability rather than a support function.

 ---

-## Looking Ahead
+# Looking Ahead

-Many newcomers see the Master Document List (MDL) as nothing more than a spreadsheet.
+Many newcomers see the Master Document List (MDL) as simply a spreadsheet.

-In mature engineering organizations, the MDL is far more than a tracking tool.
+In reality, it is much more than that.

-It is the central nervous system of project delivery.
+The MDL is the operational backbone of project information control.

-In the next article, we'll explore why the MDL may be the single most important document in a project and how it determines an organization's ability to maintain control over information, deliverables, and project execution.
+In the next article, we'll explore:

+- What an MDL really is
+- Why it acts as a project's Single Source of Truth
+- How it supports document control and governance
+- Why many MDLs eventually fail
+- How to build an MDL that scales with project complexity

+Because if information is the lifeblood of a project, the MDL is the system that keeps it flowing.